-Clients, if you would like to talk about this or anything else, please email us or call.
+If you would like to talk about the big picture or anything else, please email us or call.